‘Cheap shot’: Guv, Brooks take the gloves off (The Michigan View 12.27.10)

 The backstabs continue even as she exits the capitol.

 Bishop says he warned Michigan voters in 2008 that “if you want your country to look like Michigan, then elect Barack Obama.”
-That is true not only of Granholm’s market socialist economic policies, but also of the deep partisan divide she has left in her wake.get cheap viagra online buy facebook likes cheap
+That is true not only of Granholm’s market socialist economic policies, but also of the deep partisan divide she has left in her wake.without prescription online viagra buy facebook likes cheap